vikranthnivasdhamodharan-lab/Automated-Supply-Chain-Analytics-Pipeline-/README.md

 Based on the analysis, the following opportunities were identified:

-- Investigate warehouse operations, inventory availability, and delivery scheduling to improve OTIF performance.
+- Improve OTIF by reviewing warehouse operations, inventory availability, and delivery scheduling.
-- Improve inventory planning and replenishment strategies to increase the Line Fill Rate.
+- Improve inventory planning to increase the Line Fill Rate.
-- Prioritise fulfilment improvements for high-value customers to strengthen customer satisfaction and retention.
+- Prioritise fulfilment improvements for high-value customers.
 - Investigate regional operational practices to identify best practices that could be adopted across markets.
 - Continue automated KPI monitoring using the workflow to support timely, data-driven operational decisions.